“I’m so pleased to carry on working together and am looking forward to new journeys.” — Client

 So what is long-term or open-ended counselling and what does it involve?
 Mostly it involves…

-You can expect to find a sense of safety and empathy from your counsellor and an equal commitment from him/her to not treat sessions casually and always be there, barring illness or calamity.
+You should expect to find a sense of safety and empathy from your counsellor and an equal commitment from him/her to not treat sessions casually and always be there, barring illness or calamity.

 Long-term/open-ended counselling really creates an opportunity to get beneath the surface of things and to address aspects of your life that you may have never thought about in quite the way talking in confidence, at your own pace, with an experienced counsellor can make possible.